 Notes: Giant Sunflower is not indigenous to the Garden but was first planted by Eloise Butler in 1911 with plants sourced from Gillett's Nursery in Southwick MA.
 She then planted twice in 1918 with plants from Mahtomedi Mn and from Hazel Park in St. Paul, and her last planting was in 1928.
 It was still in the Garden at the time of Martha Crone's 1951 census, but she made no notes of ever planting it.

 Giant Sunflower is native to counties in Minnesota in the northern 2/3rds of the state and is found in North America from the Mississippi River area of the U.S eastward to the coast except for Florida and New Hampshire.
 In Canada it is known in Alberta, Manitoba, Ontario, Quebec, New Brunswick, Newfoundland and Nova Scotia.
 There are a total of 12 species of Helianthus native to Minnesota.

-The other species of Helianthus currently in the Garden are: H. hirsutus, Stiff-haired Sunflower; H. pauciflorus ssp. pauciflorus, Showy Sunflower; H. strumous, Paleleaf Woodland Sunflower; and H. tuberosus, Jerusalem Artichoke.
+The other species of Helianthus currently in the Garden are: H. hirsutus, Stiff-haired Sunflower; H. pauciflorus ssp. pauciflorus, Stiff Sunflower; H. strumous, Paleleaf Woodland Sunflower; and H. tuberosus, Jerusalem Artichoke.